 Old newspapers make a suitable substrate for bearded dragon terrarium set-ups.
 Newspaper is easy to maintain, but it does not look as pleasing as other substrates.
 The use of newspaper is a sure-fire way to avoid impaction concerns.

 Some pet stores sell a newspaper substrate that consists of washed and shredded recycled newspaper.
 This make a great substrate for bearded dragons that love to dig without the possibilities of impaction.
 The downside to this substrate is that it can retain humidity.

 Bark and Mulch

 One of the latest trends in bearded dragon husbandry is to use ceramic tiles for a substrate in the terrarium.
-You can use tiles from Lowe’s or Home Depot that are usually used in bathrooms or kitchens.
+You can easily find tiles at Lowe’s, Home Depot, or other home improvement stores.